AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/mobile-apps/marketo-moments/working-with-moments/previewing-an-email.md

    >[!NOTE]
    >
-   >To send a sample directly from the Email Preview page, tap the paper airplane icon in the upper right.
+   >To send a sample directly from the [!UICONTROL Email Preview] page, tap the paper airplane icon in the upper right.

    Excellent!